The intriguing tale of Harry Potter – the Boy Who Lived, has inspired many to throw magical Harry Potter parties.

 - Display blue, bronze, silver gems in a glass bowl or vase

-- Since Ravenclaws value knowledge you could set out trivia games
+- Ravenclaws value knowledge, so set out trivia games

-Last but not least the Slytherin Common Room.
-It is a long room with low stone ceiling located in the dungeons and partially under a lake.
+Last but not least is the Slytherin Common Room.
+It is a long room with a low stone ceiling located in the dungeons and partially under a lake.

-Just like with the other rooms look for items such as pillows, vases, blankets, bowls that go with your color scheme.
+Like with the other rooms, look for pillows, vases, blankets, and bowls that go with your color scheme.

 Other Slytherin Common Room Decorations to consider:

-- Use green light bulbs to give your Slytherin Common Room the green glow.
+- Use green light bulbs to give your Slytherin Common Room a green glow.